okta/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

  }
 ```

-These changes are not necessary, but they will make things easier.
-The changes in "scripts" make it so compilation will happen before you run `npm run dev` or `npm start`.
+The changes in the "scripts" are not necessary, but they make compilation happen before you run `npm run dev` or `npm start`.
 You're also moving the `electron` dependencies to be a `devDependency` and upgrading TypeScript to the latest version.

-You'll also need to make some changes to `flow.ts` since you're upgrading to AppAuth 1.1.1.
-The upgrade allows for PKCE, and a couple constructors changed to take in objects instead of arguments.
+In addition, you'll need to make some changes to `flow.ts` since you just upgraded to AppAuth 1.1.1.
+The upgrade allows for PKCE (Proof Key for Code Exchange), and a couple constructors need to be changed to take in objects instead of arguments.
 It might be cumbersome to pick through the changes below.
 You can [copy this file](https://github.com/googlesamples/appauth-js-electron-sample/blob/50d98d888ca9299708f71e8bce00101048389260/flow.ts) instead.

 **NOTE:** If the changes below are already in this file, it's likely [this pull request](https://github.com/googlesamples/appauth-js-electron-sample/pull/3) was merged and you can skip this part.